-Principle 3 - Critical Limits
+Principle 3: Establish Critical Limits

-Critical limits are specified safety limits which Control Measures at CCP must achieve.
+1.3.3 Critical limits are specified safety limits which Control Measures at the CCP must achieve.

-CP2 - Receipt of Goods: when receiving supplies such as chilled goods, specified temperature safety limits are applied, products should be delivered at a temperature of +1 °C - +4 °C, however a critical limit provides a tolerance level which in this case is +8 °C to which products would be accepted, and products delivered above this safety limit would therefore be rejected.
+CP2 - Receipt of Goods: when receiving supplies such as chilled goods, specified temperature safety limits are applied.
+Chilled products must be delivered at a temperature between +1°C to +4°C. A specified critical limit of +8°C to which products would be accepted provides a tolerance of +3°C.

-Principle 4 - Monitoring
+Principle 4: Establish Monitoring Procedures

-An HACCP based approach to food safety requires that all Control measures at Critical Control Points must be monitored.
+1.3.4 A HACCP based approach to food safety requires that all Control measures at Critical Control Points must be monitored.